 Even the most novice, the technologically non-savvy user, can generally figure out that building a site with WordPress requires a theme and usually some plugins.
 That said, certain aspects of WordPress sometimes leave many new users scratching their heads.

 What in the world are WordPress Widgets?

-You would think that this answer would be simple because conceptually, it is easy.
-However, actually explaining it in layman’s terms isn’t as easy as we would all like it to be.
+You would think this answer would be simple because it is easy conceptually.
+However, explaining it in layman’s terms isn’t as easy as we would all like it to be.
 Even the WordPress Codex can’t seem to explain in a way that’s easy to understand.